stavro/ecto_hstore/README.md

   * Postgres Hstore does not allow `null` keys, whereas Elixir Maps do.
 Currently `nil` keys will not be serialized to Postgres.
   * Postgres Hstore does not have an `atom` type.
 All keys are stored as strings.
 Therefore extra caution must be taken to ensure that an Elixir Map doesn't contain two converging keys (eg: `%{:a => 2, "a" => 2}`), because they will be consolidated to one string key `"a"` in a non-deterministic manner.
+  * Postgres Hstore only supports a single level of key/value pairs.
+Nested maps are not supported, and attempting to serialize nested maps will give undesirable results.

 ## Contributing